 After hours of waiting outside — under the Bernini columns, with the security checks and x-ray machines, and the hustle of 10,000 people – a crowd that could fill twenty Boeing 747-400 jumbo jets masses pushed past police and the Swiss Guards.
 Once behind the Vatican gates, we filed into the Paul VI Audience Hall.

 To our initial dismay, our group from Saint Mary’s College of California was seated close to the exit doors.
 While we had come to Rome to study, we were there in the crowd to do what thousands of people from around the globe come to do – try to meet the pope.

 The anticipation of the pope’s arrival hung over the crowd.
 We gazed at the giant television screens in the audience hall that magnified every movement in that vast space.
 Then, a band began playing music, and onto this sacred stage came a carnival act with jugglers, tumblers, and, more amazingly, colorful burlesque “quick change artists” who switched from costume to costume.
 As an “opening act” to warm up the crowd that day, they set the tempo and the tone for the papal audience.

 Once at his seat, at the very center of the stage, Pope Francis laughed at the merriment and the festive spirit of the carnival troupe.
 It may have been the closest the Catholic Church ever comes to the “Ed Sullivan Show;” and perhaps, the very “Joy of the Gospel” itself.

-The pope must have enjoyed himself since even after the formal audience he stayed with the crowd moving from person to person — for over an hour and a half.
-Two of our students made it to the aisle and waited it out among the crowd– and finally handed a letter to the friendly, smiling pope.
+The pope enjoyed himself moved through the crowd from person to person — for over an hour and a half.
+Two of our students made it to the aisle and waited it out among the group– and finally handed a letter to the friendly, smiling pope.
 Meaghan told us: “I am still in shock that I met Pope Francis, who embodies the love and kindness of Christ Jesus in the world today.”